 It continues with the Goreme Open Air Museum, which is not really a museum but an area with dozens of early Christian and Byzantium churches.

 Next on the list are the Cavusin cave village and a pottery shop/demonstration.
 After lunch, the red tour continues with some freaky looking rock formations in Pasabag and Devrent (Imagination) Valley and ends up with a panoramic view of the symbol of Cappadocia – The Three Beauties.

 it starts between 9:00 and 9:30 AM and ends up around 6:00 PM

 Is the Red Tour worth it?

-While the sights are amazing, they are pretty close to, and it’s possible to visit them all on your own.
-If you don’t want to bother yourself with this, book the Red Tour for sure some of the most unique places in the world.
+While the sites are amazing, they are pretty close to each other, and it’s possible to visit them all on your own.
+If you don’t want to bother yourself with this, book the Red Tour.

-That’s all from me, I hope you enjoy your hot air balloon flight over Cappadocia!
+That’s all from me, I hope you enjoy your Cappadocia balloon ride!

 If you haven’t planned your trip there yet, find out how I plan my trips!